hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ### <a name="step2"></a>Step 2: Write Policies
 (**Persona:** operations)

-In this scenario, there is an organization-level administrator who is a super user within the scope of the **`education`** namespace.
+In this scenario, there is an organization-level administrator who is a superuser within the scope of the **`education`** namespace.
 Also, there is a team-level administrator for **`training`** and **`certification`**.